From Knowledge to Action: Crafting Your Financial Future (Building Wealth in Canada)

 Who should attend?
 TMU students of all disciplines, aspiring entrepreneurs, and innovators.
 In order to access library resources in this workshop, you need to be a current member of TMU, such as a student, Zone member, faculty, instructor or staff.

 No prior entrepreneurship experience or venture idea required!
-If you’re interested in entrepreneurship but don’t know where to get started, this workshop will be useful in navigating the different resources, spaces, and units across campus.
+If you’re interested in entrepreneurship but don’t know where to get started, this workshop will be useful in navigating the different resources, spaces, and units at the library and across campus.

 Get recognized for your skills!
 This workshop is badged.
 Learn more about how to earn a badge.

-During ideation for any new venture, research is an important step in validating that your potential solution is a viable one.
-This workshop will introduce you to key research strategies and resources that will support you through your ideation process.
+Before embarking on your venture, understanding the problem you're trying to solve is an important step in validating your business idea.
+This workshop will introduce you to key research strategies and resources that will support you research your problem

 In this workshop, you will: